Hartvig Marcus Frisch: Property

-Frisch constructed a house at Nytorv 5 in 1799–1803.
-The building was designed by Nicolai Abildgaard and is now listed.
+The buildings at Kronprinsensgade 3 (c.
+1791) and Kronprinsensgade 1|Købmagergade 36 (1795) were both constructed for Frisch.
+A few years later, he bought a property on Nytorv and charged civolai Abildgaard with the design of the building now known as the Frisch House after him.
+The building was listed in the Danish registry of protected buildings and places in 1918.

-He owned the estate Vodroffgård outside Copenhagen from 1794 to 1803.
+From 1794 to 1803, he also owned the estate Vodroffgård outside Copenhagen.
 The estate was both managed as a farm and the site of a water-powered factory.
 In 1810, Frisch purchased the estate Charlottendal at Slagelse.

 Personal life

-Frisch married Dorothea (Dorthe) Tutein (1764–1814), a daughter of merchant and textile manufacturer Peter Tutein and Pauline Maria Tutein, on 10 January 1783 in Frederick's German Church.
+On 10 January 1783, in Frederick's German Church, Frisch married to Dorothea (Dorthe) Tutein (1764–1814), a daughter of merchant and textile manufacturer Peter Tutein and Pauline Maria Tutein.
 They had the children Theodor Frisch (born 1787), Emil Frisch (born 1790), Henriette Pauline Frisch (born c.
 1787), Sophie Frederikke Frisch (born 1796)and Constantin Frisch (born 1793).

 Frisch belonged to the German congregations in Copenhagen and Helsingør.
 He died in Ems on 22 August 1816.
 The ship that transported his coffin home wrecked.